Diarrhoea in Pregnancy: Causes, Treatment and When to Seek Help

 Traveller’s Diarrhoea

-If you plan on travelling while pregnant, continue to follow the guidelines on foods to avoid for mums-to-be.
+If you plan on travelling while pregnant, continue to follow the guidelines on foods to avoid for pregnant people.

 Before you head off, it’s a great idea to research any extra precautions you need to take, depending on where you're going.
 Although each travel destination is unique, here are some general recommendations that may be relevant: